felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+Make sure to export this in the `widgets.dart` file.

+### City Selection

 The last thing we need to implement to have a functional app is out `CitySelection` widget which allows users to type in the name a city.

-### City Selection
+Go ahead and create a `city_selection.dart` file inside the `widgets` folder.

 > The `CitySelection` widget will allow users to input a city name and pass the selected city back to the `App` widget.